ReDef: Do Code Language Models Truly Understand Code Changes for Just-in-Time Software Defect Prediction?: Background and Related Work

 \section{Background and Related Work}

-This section reviews prior research on software defect prediction from three perspectives.
-Section~2.1 outlines classical \emph{Software Defect Prediction (SDP)}, which predicts defect-prone modules from static snapshots using either hand-crafted metrics or learned representations.
-Section~2.2 covers \emph{Just-in-Time software defect prediction (JIT-SDP)}, which shifts the unit of analysis to commits or patches and incorporates both engineered features and recent neural approaches.
-It also summarizes the limitations of existing JIT-SDP datasets, such as noise introduced by SZZ-based labeling.
-Finally, Section~2.3 discusses advances in applying \emph{Pre-trained Language Models (PLMs)} across software engineering (SE) tasks, motivating their use for change-level defect prediction.
+This section reviews prior research on software defect prediction and the challenges of dataset reliability.
+Section~2.1 briefly outlines classical \emph{Software Defect Prediction (SDP)}, which focuses on identifying defect-prone modules from static snapshots.
+Section~2.2 covers the evolution of \emph{Just-in-Time software defect prediction (JIT-SDP)}, focusing on the transition from hand-crafted metrics to deep learning and recent Code Language Models (CLMs).
+Finally, Section~2.3 discusses the critical limitations of existing JIT-SDP datasets, specifically the noise and reliability issues inherent in SZZ-based labeling, which motivates our construction of the ReDef benchmark.